Medically reviewed: January 10, 2018

 You should not use this medicine if you have ever had a life-threatening allergic reaction to complement C1 esterase inhibitor.

-If possible before you receive complement C1 esterase inhibitor, tell your doctor if you have:
+If possible before you receive complement C1 esterase inhibitor, tell your doctor if you have ever had:

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.